iiab/iiab/roles/maps/README.md

+# IIAB Maps

 The new IIAB Maps lets you choose a configuration that works for you.
-Because we know your disk space is limited, we give you options for how much detail you want for vector (street) maps, satellite imagery, and optionally [terrain (elevation)](#what-about-3d-terrain).
+Because we know your disk space is limited, we give you multiple granular quality options for global street maps (vector), satellite imagery (raster), and optionally [terrain (elevation)](#what-about-3d-terrain).

-Similarly for [search](#can-i-try-out-search-which-is-still-experimental), we have a few options of different sizes.

-In addition, you can download high-res rectangular ["Full Quality Regions"](#full-quality-regions-experimental) for parts of the world that are especially important to your community.
+Regardless of the global quality you choose, you can always download high-res rectangular ["Full Quality Regions"](#full-quality-regions-experimental) of parts of the world that are especially important to your community.
 If it's a small region, it won't take up much disk space.

+Similarly for [map search](#can-i-try-out-search-which-is-still-experimental), we have a few options of different sizes.

-# How do I try IIAB's new maps as of 2026-03-04?
+## How do I try IIAB's new maps as of 2026-03-04?

 To configure your map, set the following variables (for the options you choose!) in [/etc/iiab/local_vars.yml](https://wiki.iiab.io/go/FAQ#What_is_local_vars.yml_and_how_do_I_customize_it?) before installing IIAB software: